ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/pac-docs.md

 In the `modules` section, look for the `uarte0` module.
 It is divided into submodules. `enable` is the register we are concerned about.
 Clicking on it shows the associated type definitions.

-* `W` - the register ENABLE writer with the following methods:
+* `W` - the writer proxy for the ENABLE register, with the following methods:
     * `enable()` returns the field ENABLE writer `ENABLE_W`.
     * `unsafe bits()` writes raw bits into the register.
 * `R` - the register ENABLE reader writer with the following methods: